 We at California Hands & Voices wanted to share the news that parents and professionals can help our growing kids be safe in the world.
 This Parent Safety Toolkit shares resources to help parents, kids, and the community to understand specific skills, knowledge and practices that can keep our kids safe and independent.
+Watch this short interview about the Parent Safety Toolkit (captioned in English and Spanish).

 We don’t like to think about it, but our kids who are deaf or hard of hearing are at a higher risk for maltreatment — bullying, abuse and neglect.
 Like any children, they are at risk.
 As children who might not always be able to communicate easily and fluently, or understand the nuances of conversation with neighbors, caregivers, or strangers, they are at an even higher risk of being victims of someone, somewhere, at some level.
 We know we can stop that cycle with even one child, one family … because every child matters.